 The PSA test is a common blood test for prostate health.
-Elevateions in PSA levals may indicate prostate cancer.
-Prostate cancer is different than enlarged prostate.
+Elevations in PSA levels may indicate prostate cancer.
+Prostate cancer is different than an enlarged prostate.
 Men need to know this.

 Prosvent Side Effects

-In healthy people, Prosvent is likely very safe.
+In healthy people, Prosvent is likely safe.
 Here are some things to consider if you are not healthy.
-This list is not complete so talk to your doctor for specific insights for you:
+This list is not complete, so talk to your doctor for specific insights for you:

 - Start with less than recommended for the first week

-- Prosvent is not recommend for women or women who are pregnant/nursing
+- Prosvent is not recommended for women or women who are pregnant/nursing

 - Stop taking at least 2 weeks before having surgery